 Erin E. Bromley ’10 MEd, music teacher, Appomattox Elementary School

-The Master’s of Curriculum and Instruction – Instructional Leadership Program at Lynchburg College has been a wonderful experience.
+The Master’s of Curriculum and Instruction – Instructional Leadership Program at University of Lynchburg has been a wonderful experience.
 Not only does the course work relate directly to my daily experiences as a classroom teacher, it has also inspired me as a new teacher to become a teacher leader in my school, and most importantly, increase the success of my students.

 Melanie Zeleny West ’10 MEd, 7th grade science teacher, Forest Middle School